kosiorm/book-to-text/README.md

 3. Copy the `tmp.env.local` file to `.env.local` and fill in the following environment variables:
    - `EMAIL`: Your Audible email.
    - `PASSWORD`: Your Audible password.
    - `ACTIVATION_BYTES`: Your Audible activation bytes.
+If you have activation bytes, put them in `.env.local`.
+If you don't have activation bytes, use the `bytes` API to automatically update the `.env.local` file when it finishes.
 4. Run the server with `npm run dev`.

 ## Usage